-Philaletheians are devoted to Truth and aspire to it only for its own sake.
-They have existed since time immemorial but under many different names.
-It is only when we reach the third century AD that the designation, originally coined by Pythagoras, was adopted by Ammonius Saccas, the Alexandrian Socrates of Neo-Platonism, instructor of Plotinus and founder of the Eclectic Theosophical System.
+Philaletheians are staunch devotees of Aletheia-Truth, ever striving towards her with all their might.
+They have existed since time immemorial under different names.
+It is only when we reach the third century AD that the designation, originally coined by Pythagoras, was adopted by Ammonius Saccas, the Alexandrian Socrates of Neo-Platonism, instructor of Plotinus, and founder of the Eclectic Theosophical System.

-We, contemporary Philaletheians, continue to disseminate Eternal Verities in today’s world through seminars, courses, and other educational events.
-Distinguished by Romanticism, the spirit of unrest and drive for spiritual progress that appears at the close of every epoch, 1 Cf. Grove’s Dictionary of Music and Musicians, 1928; [definition of Romanticism.] we are set apart by a search for ideals and values that, to many, seem unattainable.
+We, contemporary Philaletheians, continue to disseminate eternal verities in today’s world through seminars, courses of study, and other educational events.
+Distinguished by romanticism, the spirit of unrest and drive for spiritual progress that appears at the close of every epoch, 1 Cf. Grove’s Dictionary of Music and Musicians, 1928; [definition of Romanticism.] we are set apart by a search for ideals and values that, to the uninformed, seem unattainable.

-Our overriding aim is to promulgate Ageless Wisdom and Higher Ethics as presented by Helena Petrovna Blavatsky; and to share insights with those who are “unexpecting, pure, just, impartial, devoid of fear, and who [have] forsaken [personal] interest in the results of action.”
+The scope of our enquiries extends far beyond the ideas of Greek philosophers, as the breadth and academic rigour of our endeavours demonstrate.
+Our overriding aim is to promulgate Ageless Wisdom and Higher Ethics, as re-affirmed by Helena Petrovna Blavatsky; and to share insights with those who are “unexpecting, pure, just, impartial, devoid of fear, and who [have] forsaken [personal] interest in the results of action.”
 2 Cf. Bhagavad Gita, 12 vs. 16; [tr.
 Judge.]
-The scope of our enquiries, therefore, extends far beyond the works of Greek philosophers as the depth and academic rigour of our endeavours demonstrate.